 Non-compliance with the accessibility regulations

-- We are working on third-party functionality including calendar pages to ensure 100% compatibility.
-We intend to complete this by the end of September 2020.
+We are working on third-party functionality including calendar pages to ensure compatibility.
+However, updates by said third-parties may impact compatibility from time to time.

 Content that’s not within scope of the accessibility regulations

 - Some of the documents published on our website before 23 September 2018 are not accessible.
 We are not required to make these documents accessible as they are not needed for active administrative processes.